What you wear to the gym can make or break your workout.

 Tip: You can buy seamless sports undies to avoid lines showing up on your leggings.

 This one might surprise you.
 But here’s why you might want to wear a hat to the gym:

 - You’ll feel less self-conscious.
 It hides your eyes and face.
 That’ll make you feel more comfortable if you’re not usually out without makeup.
 It'll also save you from the awkward eye contact you sometimes have to make with people that are training opposite of you.

 - You’ll be more focused.
 A hat works like horse blinders.
 It stops you from getting distracted.

 - It'll keep your hair hidden.
 This is a godsend for girls with curly or frizzy hair that doesn’t stay in a bun.

 Tip: Complete the look with huge headphones, and you're now Miss antisocial.

 You won’t get away with wearing a regular bra to the gym.
 Size doesn't matter.
 A's or K's, they need to follow the dress code.
 Here’s why you should wear a sports bra to the gym and not your regular bra:

-- It’ll make exercise comfortable.
+- It’ll make exercise comfortable whether it is a form of boxercise, yoga, run or just general workout.
 Forget wires digging into your ribs.
 Bands rubbing against your skin.
 Straps slipping off your shoulders.

 - It’ll keep you dry.
 The fabrics used for sports bras move the moisture from your skin to the surface, so it can evaporate.
 Regular bras just absorb the sweat and feel soggy.